-A judgment for \$21,000 was entered against Applicant in July 2011 and was unpaid for a period.
+Applicant had past-due debts that were unresolved.
 There is sufficient evidence to support the application of the above disqualifying conditions.

 The guideline also includes conditions that could mitigate security concerns arising from financial difficulties.
 The following mitigating conditions under AG \P 20 are potentially applicable: